skrillex581/wordlinks/README.md

 6. Update the `config.py` by changing the `ADMINS` email address list.
 7. Get everything running by `./run.py`.
 8. You may want to go [http://127.0.0.1:5000/apihelper] (apihelper page) before you actually log in.
-9. There is a scrabble word scorer, and a target word and wordladder api.
+9 There is a scrabble word scorer, and a target word and wordladder api.
+Along the way you'll see logging, email, user registration/authentication, database access, algorithms, lambda expressions, list comprehensions, set partitioning, combinatorics, bootstrap, REST, and a whole lot of other stuff you can expect to see from someone sipping Oros and eating cherry licorice late at night.